 “Your choice: Do or don’t name this play in which the QB runs the ball & can choose to pitch it to another back.”

-Crickets from the contestants on the first question.
+Crickets from Ryan, Sara and Justin on that first question.
 Alright, so maybe not everyone knows the option play.
 They’ll get a pass for the first one.